 We've done our best to cover everything you need to know about buying and selling vehicles in New Hampshire.
 However, if you still can't find what you're looking for, check out the most commonly asked questions below.

 I'm going to purchase a vehicle from an individual seller across town.
 Can I get temporary tags to get it home?

 Stop by your town clerk's office and tell them you need to apply for 20-day temporary tags.

 The fee is $10.
-They are nonrenewable, and you must register the vehicle within those 20 days to get regular plates.
+They are nonrenewable, and you must register the vehicle within this period to get regular plates.

-What kinds of fees and taxes am I looking at when I buy a vehicle?
+What kinds of fees and taxes am I looking at when I buy a vehicle in New Hampshire?

 How can I bring a vehicle to New Hampshire that I purchased in another country?

 The process largely depends on whether the vehicle conforms to America's importation guidelines.
 Check with the National Highway Traffic Safety Administration (NHTSA) and their vehicle importation regulations.

 Can I import a vehicle into the state for the lone purpose of repair?